AY2021S1-CS2103T-F11-4/tp/docs/UserGuide.md

 3. Apprehensive of resigning contract [tag: meeting]
 ```

+### Sample clients: `client sample`

+Populates the application with pre-coded sample clients.
+Or removes all sample clients from the applications if they were previously added.

+Format: `client sample [remove]`

+Examples:

+* Command: `client sample`

+    Adds all sample clients to the application.

+* Command: `client sample remove`

+    Removes all sample clients from the application.

+Format

 ### Filtering clients by country: `country filter`

 Filters the list of clients by the specified country.